Promoting Physical Activity

 HPRC works with community organizations that reach and promote healthy levels of physical activity to large numbers of older adults through effective programs and policies.

-EnhanceFitness (EF).
-This community-based exercise program was developed collaboratively by HPRC and our community partners, Sound Generations (formerly know as Senior Services) and Group Health.
+EnhanceFitness (EF) EnhanceFitness is a community-based exercise program which was developed collaboratively by HPRC and our community partners, Sound Generations (formerly know as Senior Services) and Group Health.
 HPRC is the organizational lead for EF research and evaluation.